bigfix/developer.bigfix.com/site/reference/types/string.md

 # address &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in an &lt;address&lt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in an &lt;address&gt; tag modified by the first given string.

 # address of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &lt;address&lt; tag.
+Returns an HTML snippet containing the specified string enclosed in an &lt;address&gt; tag.

 # anchor &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in an &lt;a&lt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in an &lt;a&gt; tag modified by the first given string.

 # anchor of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in an &lt;a&lt; tag.
+Returns an HTML snippet containing the specified string enclosed in an &lt;a&gt; tag.

 # application &lt;string&gt; : application